syncfusion-content/uwp-docs/uwp/Menu/Orientation.md

 # Orientation in UWP Menu (SfMenu)

-The `Orientation` property is used to arrange the UWP Menu items horizontally or vertically.
+The `SfMenu` control can align its content vertically and horizontally by using the `Orientation` property.

 ## Change Orientation of SfMenuItem

-Items of UWP Menu arranged horizontally, when the value of the `Orientation` property is set to Horizontal.
+Items of `SfMenu` arranged horizontally, when the value of the `Orientation` property is set to Horizontal.

 ![Orientation-img1](Orientation-images/Orientation-img1.jpg)

-Similarly, when the value of the `Orientation` property is set to Vertical, the Items of UWP Menu will be arranged vertically.
+Similarly, when the value of the `Orientation` property is set to Vertical, the Items of `SfMenu` will be arranged vertically.

 ![Orientation-img2](Orientation-images/Orientation-img2.jpg)

-`Orientation` of UWP Menu can be changed as mentioned in the code snippet.
+`Orientation` of `SfMenu` can be changed as mentioned in the code snippet.

 {% tabs %}